Daniel Carmon

 Daniel Carmon (דניאל כרמון) is an Israeli diplomat who served as the ambassador of Israel to India and non-resident ambassador to Sri Lanka and Bhutan, from 2014 to 2018.

 Biography

 Carmon was born in Tel Aviv in 1951 and attended high schools in Jerusalem, Istanbul and Paris.
-From 1970 to 1973, he served as a paratrooper in the Israeli Defense Forces, where he attained the rank of lieutenant.
+From 1970 to 1973, he served as a paratrooper in the Israel Defense Forces, where he attained the rank of lieutenant.
 In 1973, he began his studies at the Hebrew University in Jerusalem, where he graduated with BA in International Relations.